River Char Action Group

 sewage spills

-There's been a lot in the news about sewage spills recently, including those in and near Charmouth.
-We've had a tour of Charmouth Sewage Treatment Works and lots of information from Wessex Water.
+There's been a lot in the news about sewage spills, including those in and near Charmouth.
+We've had a tour of our Sewage Treatment Works and lots of talks with Wessex Water.

 We've prepared a summary page and a detailed report on how these spills happen locally, how often the happen and what we can do together to help address the problem.